A Bayesian Mixture Model Approach to Examining Neighborhood Social Determinants of Health Disparities in Endometrial

-Recently, Kolak et al. introduced a new approach that further expands the list of census-derived SDoH variables for PCA, including variables like limited English proficiency \cite{kolak_quantification_2020}.
+Recently, Kolak et al. introduced a new approach that further expands the list of census-derived SDoH variables for PCA, including variables like limited English proficiency \citep{kolak_quantification_2020}.
 These variables were reduced to four domains: socioeconomic advantage index, limited mobility index, urban core opportunity index, and mixed immigrant cohesion and accessibility index.
 Additionally, they clustered census tracts by characterizing them into profiles based on similar scoring across the four SDoH components using K-means clustering.
 While this approach does allow for clustering based on shared responses to the different domains, the clustering is based on a single summary score.
-Overlooking how each component-specific score contributes to the summary score ignores the heterogeneous ways in which area deprivation can manifest.
-Two neighborhoods could potentially be clustered together but experience different patterns of resource allocation, which could ultimately influence how those residents interact and are able to access healthcare services.
-New methodological approaches are needed to accommodate the interconnectedness and multifactorial structure of SDoH, inclusive of factors pertinent to vulnerable populations that are at greater risk of health disparities\cite{boscoe_comparison_2021,kolak_quantification_2020,rethorn_quantifying_2020, zhang_analyzing_2024}.
+Overlooking how each component-specific score contributes to the summary score ignores the heterogeneity present in area deprivation.
+Two neighborhoods could potentially be clustered together but experience different patterns of resource allocation, which alter the level of impact these residents may experience in regards to their access and engagement with the healthcare system.
+New methodological approaches are imperative to accommodate the interconnectedness and multifactorial structure of SDoH, inclusive of factors pertinent to vulnerable populations that are at greater risk of health disparities \citep{boscoe_comparison_2021,kolak_quantification_2020,rethorn_quantifying_2020, zhang_analyzing_2024}.